stelviodev/stelvio/docs/guides/cloudfront-router.md

 ## Why you need it

-If you want to expose multiple AWS resources on the same domain, Stelvio's Cloudfront Router is the way to go.
+If you want to expose multiple AWS resources on the same domain, Stelvio's CloudFront Router is the way to go.

 Let's say you have an SPA (Single Page Application) with static resources and an Api Gateway as a backend.
 You might want to expose them on the **same domain** to avoid dealing with complex CORS (Cross-Origin Resource Sharing) settings.

 ## Supported Origins

-As of now, Stelvio supports the following components as origins for the Cloudfront Router:
+As of now, Stelvio supports the following components as origins for the CloudFront Router:

 - S3 Bucket
 - API Gateway